Junkern/DOMRec/README.md

 * `initialState`: The initial state of the DOM when starting to record
 * `actions`: The DOM changes
 * `stylesheets`: The (external) stylesheets of the website when the recording started
+* `iframeStylesheets`: Contains the URL of stylesheets of iframes encountered during recording.
 * `height`: The height of the initial root node
 * `width`: The width of the initial root node